shahdipesh/Resume/README.md

  - Why should we use Markdown, when the file is eventually converted to HTML?
    -   The main aim of using markdown is to abstract away the complexity of formatting text in web documents so that author can focus on the content instead.
-HTML can perfectly format the contents of the webpage but it has a steep learning curve.
+HTML can perfectly format the webpage's contents, but it has a steep learning curve.
 Markdown is very easy to learn and hence anyone with just little effort can write content for the web.

  - How do I know if a theme is compatible with Jekyll?